John Smietanka: Run for Attorney General

 In 1994 and 1998, Smietanka was the Republican candidate for Michigan Attorney General, but lost in both years to his opponents.
-In 1998 he lost to Jennifer Granholm.
+In 1998 he lost to future Governor of Michigan Jennifer Granholm.

-Current work
+Later work

-Smietanka is now in private practice as a partner in Smietanka, Buckleitner, Steffes and Gezon, a Michigan law firm.
+Smietanka later worked in private practice as a partner in Smietanka, Buckleitner, Steffes and Gezon, a Michigan law firm.
 In 2005, he helped free Larry Souter, wrongfully convicted as a murderer, a case for which he was honored as Lawyer of the Year by Michigan Lawyers Weekly.
-He is one of the attorneys for Ibrahim Parlak, a Kurd whom the United States attempted to deport.
+He was one of the attorneys for İbrahim Parlak, a Kurd whom the United States attempted to deport.
 In 2007, Smietanka was one of two lawyers chosen by John McCain to co-chair Lawyers for McCain in Michigan, a coalition of Michigan attorneys, as part of his presidential campaign.
-Since 2001 Smietanka has been an instructor for an annual program held by the John Marshall Law School in Luhačovice, in the Czech Republic, to educate young Czech and Slovak lawyers about the American legal system.
+Since 2001 Smietanka had been an instructor for an annual program held by the John Marshall Law School in Luhačovice, in the Czech Republic, to educate young Czech and Slovak lawyers about the American legal system.

+Death

+Smietanka died in St. Joseph, Michigan, on October 28, 2025, at the age of 84.